Pathoschild/smapi-mod-dump/source/Lockpicks/README.md

 # SDV-Lockpicks
 A Stardew Valley mod for criminals.
-Now you can see them outside of visiting hours.
+Visiting hours are merely suggestions.